No file uploadsNo tracking of inputsNo account requiredWorks offline after first load

 Does Social Security stop at the wage base?+

 Yes.
-The 2025 SS wage base is $176,100 (per SSA).
+The SS wage base is $176,100 for 2025 and $184,500 for 2026 (per SSA).
 Once your YTD SS wages exceed that amount, no more SS tax is withheld for the rest of the year.
 Medicare has no cap.
 If you have a big Q4 vest after already maxing out the SS base, your net cash is meaningfully higher than the same vest in Q1 of a new year.

 What is Additional Medicare?+